2018ik/2018ik.github.io/_wiki/gods_economy.markdown

 This is commonly translated as "stewardship" or "dispensation" (Eph.
 1:10, 3:9; 1 Tim.
 1:4).
 Just like how a household administration comprises of a plan to distribute resources throughout the household, God's economy consists of a plan to dispense Himself into His chosen people so that He might have a household to express Himself.

-### Stewardship

-To God, His plan is His economy.
-To us, His plan is our stewardship.
-Our burden to carry out His will is our stewardship.

-### Household

-God's economy is for His household, His family, consisting of many sons.
+The Recovery Version renders *oikonomos* as economy with respect to God, and stewardship with respect to man.
+God's has the plan, which when commissioned for His people to carry out is their stewardship.

 ## Mystery

 God's economy is a mystery, which needs to be made known to us (Eph.
 1:9).
-Seeing God's economy requires a spirit of wisdom and revelation, and cannot be comprehended solely with human logic It's actually the glory of God to hide His economy (Proverbs 25:2).
+Seeing God's economy requires a spirit of wisdom and revelation, and cannot be comprehended solely with human logic.
+It's actually the glory of God to hide His economy (Proverbs 25:2).

 ## Steps